envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 size is 1024 and there are 16 hosts, each host will be replicated 64 times.
 The ring hash load balancer does not currently support weighting.

+When priority based load balancing is in use, the priority level is also chosen by hash, so the endpoint selected will still be consistent when the set of backends is stable.

 .. _arch_overview_load_balancing_types_random:

 Random